 In general, when you file a claim for benefits, it is paid according to the provisions of the specific benefits plan.
 There are different timing requirements for different plans, as outlined in the following table.
 For all initial benefits claims, please contact the appropriate claims administrator for the plan.
-See "Contacting the Claims Administrators: Plans Subject to ERISA" on page 384.
+See "Contacting the Claims Administrator" on page 365.

 Plan/Option Appropriate Claims Administrator Timing for Filing Your Initial Claim Medical Plan, including the Medical Reimbursement Account Claims administrator for your Medical Plan option No later than December 31 of the year after the year in which services were provided.
 Please contact your claims administrator for more information.
-Prescription Drug Plan CVS Caremark Dental Plan Claims administrator for your Dental Plan option

-Plan/Option Appropriate Claims Timing for Filing Your Initial Administrator Claim Vision Plan FAA/EyeMed Vision Care Health Care Spending Account Claims administrator for your Health Care Spending Account March 31 of the year following the year for which the expense is incurred.
+Prescription Drug Plan CVS Caremark Dental Plan Claims administrator for your Dental Plan option Vision Plan FAA/EyeMed Vision Care Fertility Benefits Program WINFertility Your initial claims must be filed no later than six months of when the expenses are incurred.
+Generally, innetwork claims filing is performed by the physician or care provider.
+Health Care Spending Account Claims administrator for your Health Care Spending Account March 31 of the year following the year for which the expense is incurred.
 Life Insurance Plan Metropolitan Life Insurance Company (MetLife) There is no time limit to file a claim after a covered individual passes away.
-AD&D Insurance Plan Metropolitan Life Insurance Company (MetLife) Within 90 days following the date of an employee's loss.
+AD&D Insurance Plan Metropolitan Life Insurance Company (MetLife) Notification of a loss must be made 20 days from the date of loss.
+Proof must be provided to MetLife within 90 days following the date of an employee's loss.
 Business Travel Accident Insurance Plan AIG-National Union Fire Insurance Company of Pittsburgh, PA Within 20 days after an employee's loss, or as soon as reasonably possible thereafter.
 Group Long-Term Disability The Prudential Insurance Company of America Within 272 days (nine months) following the start of the disability.

-Individual Disability Insurance Unum Within 30 days following the start of the disability.
+Plan/Option Appropriate Claims Administrator Timing for Filing Your Initial Claim Individual Disability Insurance Unum Within 30 days following the start of the disability.
 Short-Term Disability Plan Sedgwick Within 30 days of first day of absence from work.
-Group Legal Services Plan Hyatt Legal Plans, Inc. No later than December 31 of the year following the year in which services were provided.
+Group Legal Services Plan MetLife Legal Plans, Inc. No later than December 31 of the year following the year in which services were provided.
 Employee Assistance Program Cigna Behavioral Health, Inc. Insured (CA & NV residents): Cigna Health and Life Insurance Company Within 90 days from date of service.
 Health & Wellness Centers Plan JPMorgan Chase Medical Director JPMorgan Chase & Co.
-270 Park Avenue, 11th Floor Mail Code: NY1-K318 New York, NY 10017-2014?
+270 Park Avenue, 11 th Floor Mail Code: NY1-K318 New York, NY 10017-2014?
 No later than December 31 of the year following the year in which services were provided.
 Back-up Child Care Plan Bright Horizons Family Solutions 200 Talcott Avenue, South Watertown, MA 02472 Within 60 days from the date of service.

-- Generally, in-network claims filing is performed by the physician or care provider. - Please note that MetLife has sole responsibility and discretion to resolve any issues regarding beneficiary designations. - In certain circumstances, the time limit to file a claim may be up to 637 days (one year and nine months) following the start of the disability.
-The time limit may be even longer if the employee lacks legal capacity to file a claim earlier.
+- Generally, in-network claims filing is performed by the physician or care provider. - Notification of a death must be reported to JPMorgan Chase HR Answers; Bereavement Services within HR Answers will notify MetLife of the death on your behalf, allowing you to initiate the claims process.
+Please note that MetLife has sole responsibility and discretion to resolve any issues regarding beneficiary designations. - In certain circumstances, the time limit to file a claim may be up to 637 days (one year and nine months) following the start of the disability.
+The time limit may be even longer if the employee lacks legal capacity to file a claim earlier. - Generally, in-network services are filed by the Group Legal plan attorney.